meesern/meesern.github.com/_mm/source/2011/11/satisfying-blog.html.markdown

 Polish
 ------

-Now I'm ready for some styling.
+Now I'm ready for some styling...
+A little CSS3 niceness and the blog is good to go!